-If you have a Mercedes-Benz with KEYLESS-GO, you may be wondering how to start the car if the battery in the key dies.
-Pressing the Engine Start/Stop button does nothing of course if your key fob battery has died.
+If you have a Mercedes-Benz with KEYLESS-GO, you may wonder how to start the car if the battery in the key dies.
+Pressing the Engine Start/Stop button does nothing if your key fob battery has died.

-How to start a Mercedes with dead key battery
+How to start a Mercedes with a dead key battery

 Follow these procedures to manually start your Mercedes-Benz if the battery in the KEYLESS-GO remote has died.
-These instructions work for all Mercedes-Benz models that have the Start/Stop button including S-Class, C-Class, GLE-Class, ML-Class, E-Class, GL-Class, SL-Class, SLK-Class.
+These instructions work for all Mercedes-Benz models with the Start/Stop button, including S-Class, C-Class, GLE-Class, ML-Class, E-Class, GL-Class, SL-Class, and SLK-Class.

-To get inside the car, remove the metal key from your Mercedes key fob.
+Remove the metal key from your Mercedes key fob to enter the car.
 Use it to unlock the driver’s door manually.
 The alarm will go off when you manually open the driver’s door.
 Don’t worry!
-The alarm should stop as soon as you insert the key into the ignition as described in the next few steps.
+The alarm should stop when you insert the key into the ignition, as described in the next few steps.

 Next, remove the Start / Stop button from the ignition lock.
 You can quickly pull it from the ignition.
 The Start/Stop button will pop out.